 Section S1.
 Methods for compound specific stable isotope analysis

-Collagen samples analyzed for both CSSIA and bulk δ15N 10 mg of purified collagen (100 mg of bone).
+Collagen samples were analyzed for both CSSIA and bulk δ15N requiring a total of 10 mg of purified collagen (100 mg of bone).
 Preliminary analyses were conducted to determine the highest rate of collagen return from bone sampled from different parts of the skull to minimize destruction.
 Samples were primarily taken from the internal occipital shelf to maintain external integrity.
 Bone was decalcified using 0.2 M HCl for 24-72 hours depending on bone thickness, followed by centrifugation and nanopure water rinse.
 Removal of humic acids was conducted using 0.125 M NaOH for 20 hours.
 Samples were washed to a neutral pH, then solubilized in 0.01N HCl.
-Once solubilized samples were under N2 and freeze dried.
+Once solubilized samples were dried under a stream of N2 and freeze dried.
 Freeze dried collagen was analyzed for bulk isotopic composition of nitrogen by the UW IsoLab (isolab.ess.washington.edu) using a coupled elemental analyzer-isotope ratio mass spectrometer following the standard protocols of the laboratory.
-C:N ratios were calculated from th data, which is a measure of the quality for carbon and nitrogen analyses of bone collagen for isotopic analysis.
+C:N ratios were calculated from these data, which is a measure of the quality for carbon and nitrogen analyses of bone collagen for isotopic analysis (citation).
 Only three observations were outside of the acceptable rang of 2.7-3.6; indicating there was no substantial loss of glycine or addition of nitrogen due to microbial processing from mortality, decay, curation, and analysis.

 δ15N of eleven amino acids (alanine, glycine, proline, aspartic acid, leucine, isoleucine, valine, threonine, serine, glutamic acid, phenylalanine) were measured in the UW Facility for Compound-Specific Isotope Analysis of Environmental Samples.
 Samples were prepared following the procedures developed by Chikaraishi et al. (2007) and protocols by Rachel Jeffrey’s lab at University of Liverpool UK which are modifications of that published by Metges et al. (1996) and Popp et al. (2007).
-Briefly, proteins were hydrolyzed in 6N HCl and purified using a cation exchange column. was added as an internal standard.
+Briefly, proteins were hydrolyzed in 6N HCl and purified using a cation exchange column.
+Norleucine was added as an internal standard.
 Amino acids were esterified using isopropanol acetyl chloride, and derivatized via acylation with 4:1 toluene: pivaloyl chloride.
 Samples were brought up in ethyl acetate and analyzed using a coupled gas chromatography-combustion-isotope ratio mass spectrometer system (GC-C-irMA; Thermo Scientific Trace GC + GC IsoLink coupled to a Delta V irMS) in continuous flow mode monitoring masses (m/z) 28 and 29.
 A 30 m x 0.32 mm x 0.50 m Agilent Technologies DB-35 capillary column with 35% Phenyl and 65% polysiloxane stationary phase and moderate polarity was used (Chikaraishi et al. 2010) with an inlet temperature of 260 C, column flow of 2 ml/min and oven ramp of 9 ˚C min-1.
 For each run a 12 amino acid external standard with known isotopic composition was injected four times to condition the column followed by sample injections.
 Samples were injected in triplicate, with the 12 amino acid standard mixture injected every two samples (or six injections).
 A two-hour column oxidation was performed after 6 samples (25 injections) followed by a 30-minute backflush. δ15N was measured as:

 S1. δ15N ‰ vs. air= (15N/14N)Sample (15N/14N)Air-1*1000